 Table 2 shows that the flush terminal was significantly associated with class I canine relationship, where it was observed in 71.1%.
-These findings disagree with the Iranian study conducted by Sahebalam et al., where class II canine occlusion seemed to have coincided with more than half of the flush terminal molar occlusions (62%) 31.
-The asymmetrical molar relationship (figure 1) was the third common molar relationship, seen in 8.5%, which was greater than the results seen among the Kenyan, Indian and Sudanese pre-schoolers ^{28, 20, 16}.
-But, lesser than the Jordanian, Nepalese and Chinese studies ^{27, 29, 26}.
-The distal step (figure 1) was the least common type of molar relationship (3.5%), which was similar to the results seen among the Jordanian, and Saudi Arabian pre-schoolers ^{27, 23}.
-Furthermore, the distal step molar relationship observed in this study was most frequently associated with class II canine relationship (table 2).
-While, the mesial step among the study participants was more commonly associated with class III canine relationship (table 2).
-These results differ from those observed by Sahebalam et al.31, who discovered that class I canine relationship was largely associated with mesial step molars.

-The Bilateral canine class I relationship was the most prevalent canine relationship in the current study, observed in 62.8% of the participants (figure 2).
-This result comes in agreement with the literature, where similar results were found among the Nigerian 22, Jordanian 27, Libyan 34, Swedish 35 and Chinese 26 pre-schoolers retaining their primary teeth.
-However, the result was lower than studies conducted in India, Sudan, Iraq, Saudi Arabia, Turkey and Nepal, where the prevalence of class I canine relationship was in the 80-90 percentile $^{30, 2, 36}$, 20, 29, 16, 37, 21.
-The asymmetrical canine relationship accounted for 13.6% (figure 2) which was similar to the study done by Abu Alhaija and Qudeimat on the Jordanian 3 to 5 year olds27.
+These findings disagree with the Iranian study conducted by Sahebalam et al., where class II canine occlusion seemed to have coincided with more than half of the flush terminal molar $(62\%)^{31}$ . occlusions The asymmetrical molar relationship (Figure 1) was the third common molar relationship, seen in 8.5%, which was greater than the results seen among the Kenvan, Indian and Sudanese pre-schoolers.
+But, lesser than the Jordanian, Nepalese and Chinese studies.
+The distal step (Figure 1) was the least common type of molar relationship (3.5%), which was similar to the results seen among the Jordanian, and Saudi Arabian preschoolers.
+Furthermore, the distal step molar relationship observed in this study was most frequently associated with class II canine relationship (Table 2).
+While, the mesial step among the study participants was more commonly associated with class III canine relationship (Table 2).
+These results differ from those observed by Sahebalam et al.,31, who discovered that class I canine relationship was largely associated with mesial step molars.
+The Bilateral canine class I relationship was the most prevalent canine relationship in the current study, observed in 62.8% of the participants (Figure 2).
+This result comes in agreement with the literature, where similar results were found among the Nigerian, Jordanian, Libyan, Swedish and Chinese pre-schoolers retaining their primary teeth.
+However, the result was lower than studies conducted in India, Sudan, Iraq, Saudi Arabia, Turkey and Nepal, where the prevalence of class I canine relationship was in the 80-90 percentile2,16,20,21,29,30,36.
+The asymmetrical canine relationship accounted for 13.6% (Figure 2) which was similar to the study done by Abu Alhaija and Qudeimat on the Jordanian 3 to 5 year olds.

+Figure 4: Prevalence of the different over-bite relationship among the sample population (n=1106).

 This was followed by: class II and class III canine relationships, which were observed in 12.5% and 11.1%, respectively.
-The class II relationship was found to be higher in prevalence among the Yemeni pre-schoolers in comparison to their Saudi 2and Iraqi equivalents 21.
-But, it was lower than the Jordanian 27 and Libyan 34 study participants.
-The prevalence rate of the canine class III in this study was close to the results obtained by Dimberg et al. in Sweden 35, Zhou et al. in China 26 and Bahadureet al. in India 38.
+The class II relationship was found to be higher in prevalence among the Yemeni pre-schoolers in comparison to their Saudi2 and Iraqi equivalents.
+But, it was lower than the Jordanian and Libyan study participants.
+The prevalence rate of the canine class III in this study was close to the results obtained by Dimberg et al., in Sweden, Zhou et al., in China and Bahadure et al., in India.
 In Figure 3, a large proportion of the study participants (39.2%) had a regular OJ from 1 to 3 mm.
-Although this is consistent with other studies, where normal OJ was the most common OJ relationship.
-However, the rate on pre-school children in Yemen was lower than the rates in Saudi Arabia, Libya, India, Brazil, and Nigeria, which ranged between 47.5 - 89.5% ^{22, 2, 6, 36, 34, 16}.
+However, the rate on preschool children in Yemen was lower than the rates in Saudi Arabia, Libya, India, Brazil, and Nigeria, which ranged between 47.5 - $89.5\% 2\cdot6^{.16, 22, 34,36}$ .